Measuring Oscillations with A Million Atmospheric Neutrinos: Experimental Analyses

 After the electronics upgrade in 2008, SuperK was able to lower the signal threshold enough to be sensitive to the $\SI{2.2}\MeV$ gamma from the de-excitation of deuterium after neutron capture on hydrogen.
 Despite being very weak, this signal is reconstructed with an efficiency of $\sim$20\%.

-Further, in 2018, the upgrade of the SK detector started to make it compatible with dissolving Gd.
-At 0.2\% concentration by mass of Gd sulfate in water, 90\% of the thermal neutrons are captured by Gd with a half-life of $\sim$30~$\mu$s and emitting an $\SI{8}\MeV$ $\gamma$ cascade.
+Further, in 2018, the upgrade of the SuperK detector started to make it compatible with dissolving Gd.
+At 0.2\% concentration by mass of Gd sulfate in water, 90\% of the thermal neutrons are captured by Gd with a half-life of $\sim$30~$\mu$s, emitting an $\SI{8}\MeV$ $\gamma$ cascade.
 This is detected by SuperK with an efficiency of 90\%, having a final neutron tagging efficiency of $\approx$80\%.
-Currently, SK-Gd is running at a third of the goal gadolinium concentration, which is expected to be achieved in the next years~\cite{skgd_neutrino22}.
+Currently, SKGd is running at a third of the goal gadolinium concentration, which is expected to be achieved in the next years~\cite{skgd_neutrino22}.

 Neutrinos produce on average fewer neutrons than antineutrinos; then in addition to the usual cut in the number of electrons from muon decays for single-ring samples, a cut is applied in the number of tagged neutrons (0 neutrons or $\ge$1 neutrons) to improve the neutrino-antineutrino separation.
-This establishes new sample definitions for the analysis of SK-IV data.
+This establishes new sample definitions for the analysis of SuperK-IV data.

-The SK atmospheric neutrino analysis includes this neutron information by defining new event samples to improve the separation between neutrinos and antineutrinos.
+The SuperK atmospheric neutrino analysis includes this neutron information by defining new event samples to improve the separation between neutrinos and antineutrinos.
 The previously explained Single-Ring $e$-like events with $0$ decay-electrons are divided into samples with $0$ tagged neutrons or one or more tagged neutrons, and similarly, for $\mu$-like events as described in~\cite{FernandezMenendez:2021jfk}.

 This improved event classification enhances the sensitivity to those oscillation parameters behaving differently for neutrinos and antineutrinos, namely the $CP$-phase and the neutrino mass ordering.
 These effects are shown in~\Cref{fig:skgd_dcpmo_ratio}, for the case of Gd-neutron tagging.